 6) Stay calm and make your decision

 Please don’t freak out at this stage.
-Yes, the quote you received probably includes a lot of zeros, but if you did your homework at the beginning, this shouldn’t come as a great surprise (the average 5kW system costs about $20,000).
+Yes, the quote you received probably includes a lot of zeros, but if you did your homework at the beginning, this shouldn’t come as a great surprise (a 5kW system costs about $15,000).
 Remember that what is quoted is not what you will pay if you you’re lucky enough to benefit from some of the significant incentives out there, like the 30% federal tax credit in the United States.
-Furthermore, this is an investment that will pay out over 20 years, so there are various financing options that will make it more affordable.
+Furthermore, this is an investment that will pay out over 25 years, so there are various financing options that will make it more affordable.
 Now that you know how much solar energy to expect and how much electricity you can generate, you can check out our Buy or Lease Calculator to learn about the profitability of your investment.
 This will help you determine the best way to move forward, by showing you your return on your investment, whether you buy or lease.

 With all that you have learned and with your quotes in hand, you are ready to make the decision that is right for you!